 In the second year there is more freedom of choice.
 You will expand your knowledge of logistics by becoming acquainted with intermodal transport, manufacturing systems and automation techniques.
-In addition to this expansion of knowledge, at the end of the year you can gain in-depth knowledge with a specific accent:
+In addition to this expansion of knowledge, at the end of the year you can gain in-depth knowledge on a specific theme:

-- Supply management: the right number of goods or services being available at the right moment.
+- Supply management: the right number of goods or services being available at the right time.

 - Production logistics: coordinating, monitoring and optimising the production process.

 - Transport: transporting products or services in a safe, quick, sustainable and as inexpensive manner as possible from supplier to client.

 - Warehousing: optimising the setup of warehouses.